cenk1cenk2/docker-softether-vpnsrv/README.md

 It always builds the application from the source, and while doing that the dependencies will also be updated.

-### Version Tracking
+### Versioning

-The Docker images are given matching versions to the original repository.
-If an update has been made on this repository itself, it will append a suffix to the original version.
+The Docker images are tagged with matching versions to the original repository.

-Please use the `edge` version since tags are few and in-between the build from master goes to the `edge` version.
+`latest` tag is reserved for the current snapshot of the `master` branch on the upstream.

-### Always Alive
+### Health Check

-[s6-overlay](https://github.com/just-containers/s6-overlay) is implemented to check whether everything is working as expected and do a sanity check by pinging the main VPN server periodically.

-An environment variable, namely `SLEEPTIME` can be set in seconds to determine the period of this check.

-If the periodic check fails, it will go into graceful shutdown mode and clear any residue like tap devices, virtual network adapters, and such, so it can restart from scratch.
+Periodic health check for monitoring the processes as well as pinging the DHCP server has been implemented.
+If one of the health checks fail the container will terminate itself.
+You can use the `docker` restart feature to start the container back on failure.

 ### Graceful Shutdown

 At shutdown or crashes, the container cleans up all the created virtual ethernet interfaces, tap devices, and undoes all the system changes.

+This is a best effort process and it can not guarantee to finish this process successfully.

 ## Environment Variables